Skip to main content

 However, some dependencies are vulnerable simply through their inclusion in a codebase; in such cases, Semgrep Supply Chain generates reachable findings involving these dependencies, even if they're transitive, not direct, dependencies.

 Some package ecosystems allow the use of a transitive dependency as if it were a direct dependency.
-Though this feature is uncommon, Semgrep Supply Chain can scan for such usage and flag transitive dependencies as unreachable if not used directly.
+Though this feature is uncommon, Semgrep Supply Chain can scan for such usages and flag transitive dependencies as unreachable if not used directly.

 Software bill of materials

-Semgrep Supply Chain can generate a software bill of materials (SBOM), a complete inventory of your third-party or open source components to assist you with your auditing procedures.
+Semgrep Supply Chain can generate a software bill of materials (SBOM), a complete inventory of your third-party or open source components, to assist you with your auditing procedures.

 Semgrep Supply Chain's dependency search feature allows you to query for dependencies in your codebase; it can detect direct and transitive dependencies in any repository on which you have run a full scan.
 The results list the dependency, along with all of the repositories that use the dependency.